Update GitHub workflow checkout action.

 - Overall System Effect:

-- Performance Implications:
+- Performance & Security:

-- Potential performance improvements from the updated
+- Potential performance improvements and security patches from the updated commit.

 - Maintainability: